maxtmiller/ChessHacks/README.md

 # **AlphaPoisson**

-AlphaPoisson is a collection of self-trained AI chess engines developed during **ChessHacks 2025** by the team *Échec et mat du poisson*.
+AlphaPoisson is a collection of self-trained AI chess engines developed during **ChessHacks 2025** by our team *Échec et mat du poisson*.
 Our goal was to explore how far lightweight, custom-trained models can go using a mix of self-play, handcrafted evaluation heuristics, and iterative refinement.

 ---